Praxis Review Information

 Praxis 2 is the teacher licensure exam for teacher candidates in the state of Tennessee.
 As a music major you need to take Music Content and Instruction Praxis Exam (Test number 5114 [computer-administered test]).
-All students should attempt Praxis 2 prior to the start of the Residency 1 semester.
-Passing scores are required by the end of the Residency 1 semester.
+All students should attempt Praxis 2 prior to the start of the Practicum semester.
+A passing score of 162 is required by the end of the Practicum semester.
 The test contains three sections: listening, multiple choice, and writing prompts.
 In each section, you will be tested on music history and theory, performance, instruction professional issues and technology, and instructional activities (constructed response).

 Praxis 2 is administered by Educational Testing Service (ETS).
 Registration links, testing dates, and official ETS study materials are available from the ETS website:

 - To register for a Praxis Exam, or to check dates and deadlines, visit http://www.ets.org/praxis/about/praxisii/

 - To obtain study materials, go to http://www.ets.org/praxis/prepare/materials/.
 Find the correct test by name or by number.
 From there, you may select the free study companion (PDF booklet) or purchase the official study guide